• Skip to primary navigation

 nut free protein bars on cooling rack

 • Old Fashioned Oats: Make sure they are gluten free to avoid cross contamination with wheat or gluten in general.
+Here's another great oat recipe.

 • Collagen Peptides: If your choice of collagen doesn’t come with a scooper, use 2 tablespoons.
 Additionally, use a high-quality brand that uses a trusted source and tests their product to ensure quality.
+You can also use a protein powder, if preferred.

 • Ground Cinnamon